CVE CHILE A leading player in the Small Distributed Means of Generation (PMDG) segment

 In less than two years, CVE Chile has become a leading player in the PMGD plant segment.
 These are Small Distributed Means of Generation, which refers to plants below 9 MW.
 CVE Chile is targeting the Santiago region, where most of the country’s energy demand comes from.

-Today, CVE Chile operates three ground-based plants with solar trackers: La Quinta (3.6 mWp), San Francisco (3.6 mWp), and Valle de la Luna 2 (3.3 mWp), all three of which are about thirty kilometers north of Santiago, Chile.
+Today, CVE Chile operates four ground-based plants with solar trackers: La Quinta (3.6 mWp), San Francisco (3.6 mWp), Valle de la Luna 2 (3.3 mWp) and Ocoa (3.8mWp), all four of which are about thirty kilometers north of Santiago, Chile.
 They were developed, built and financed through a partnership with Banco Security.
-Four other plants are in the construction phase: Ocoa (3.8 mWp), Pirque (3.0 mWp), Casuto (3.0 mWp) and Pilpilen (3.0 mWp), all less than 150 km from Santiago.
-In late 2017, CVE Chile signed a USm bank financing agreement to build a 33 MW portfolio (11 projects, including 3 in operation), which are to enter service during the year 2018.
+Three other plants are in the construction phase: Pirque (3.0 mWp), Casuto (3.0 mWp) and Pilpilen (3.0 mWp), all less than 150 km from Santiago.
+In late 2017, CVE Chile signed a USm bank financing agreement to build a 33 MW portfolio (11 projects, including 4 in operation), which are to enter service during the year 2018.

 Development of CVE Chile

-Chile is one of the best-suited countries for Cap Vert Energie’s development strategy, with a substantial solar resource, a common direct sales model, and a market free from subsidies.
+Chile is one of the best-suited countries for CVE’s development strategy, with a substantial solar resource, a common direct sales model, and a market free from subsidies.

 In 2017, unconventional renewable energy already accounted for 20% of the country’s installed power, nearly half of which is photovoltaic solar, developed in the space of just five years.